 Change File Extension of an Individual File in Windows 10

 Click on the “View” tab in Ribbon and then select “File name extensions.”

 Find the file for which you want to change the file extension.

 Right-click on it and then click “Rename.”

 Remove the file extension which is after the dot (.).
-Type the file extension you want and then hit “Enter” key.
-In this instance, I removed txt and replaced it with the HTML.
+Now, type the extension you want and then hit the “Enter” key.
+In this instance, I removed txt and then entered html.

 In the confirmation popup, click “Yes.”

-That is all.
+That’s all.
 You’ve successfully changed the file extension.